Many-Body Anderson Metal-Insulator Transition using Kicked Quantum Gases

 In this work we use the QPKR in conjunction with atomic interaction tuning to experimentally observe interaction-driven delocalization of the Anderson insulator and the many-body Anderson MIT in $d=3$.
 The transition boundary is manifest as a divergence of delocalization onset time with varying kick strength.
 We study the inverse relation of onset time with interaction strength and also demonstrate interaction-driven delocalization in $d=2$ and $d=4$ synthetic space.
-Our numerical simulations using a mean field treatment and incorporating system inhomogeneity capture the general trends of our observations, but with quantitative deviations that grow with increasing interaction strength.
+Our numerical mean-field simulations incorporating system inhomogeneity capture the general trends of our observations, but with quantitative deviations that grow with increasing interaction strength.

-{\bf Results} \\ {\bf Engineering the Many-Body Anderson Model}\\ Our experimental approach (see Methods for details) for quantum simulation of the many-body Anderson model utilizes Bose-Einstein condensates in the quasi-1D regime which are kicked along the axial ($z$) direction using a pulsed optical standing wave lattice with period $T$ and pulse width $t_p \ll T$ (see Fig. \ref{fig:qpkr_fig1}(a)). $1/T$ is incommensurate with the recoil frequency $\omega_{\rm rec}=\hbar k^2_L/ 2m = E_{\rm rec}/\hbar$, where $k_L = 2\pi/\lambda$ is the wavevector and $m$ is the atom mass.
+Our experimental approach \cite{SUPP} for quantum simulation of the many-body Anderson model utilizes Bose-Einstein condensates in the quasi-1D regime which are kicked along the axial ($z$) direction using a pulsed optical standing wave lattice with period $T$ and pulse width $t_p \ll T$ (see Fig. \ref{fig:qpkr_fig1}(a)). $1/T$ is incommensurate with the recoil frequency $\omega_{\rm rec}=\hbar k^2_L/ 2m = E_{\rm rec}/\hbar$, where $k_L = 2\pi/\lambda$ is the wavevector and $m$ is the atom mass.
 We engineer the $d$-dimensional Anderson model (for $d=1$ to 4) in momentum space by modulating the amplitude of these kick pulses with $d-1$ additional incommensurate frequencies.

 A mean-field description of the many-body dynamics of the $d=3$ system is captured by the following dimensionless non-linear Gross-Pitaevskii (GP) equation

 where $\Phi$ is the wavefunction, $\kbar = 8\omega_{\rm rec} T$ is the dimensionless reduced Planck constant, $\theta = 2k_L z$ and $\tau=t/T$ are the dimensionless position and time parameters, and $n_p$ is the pulse number.
 The dimensionless axial frequency is ${\omega}_\theta=\omega_zT$ and the dimensionless initial peak density is $n_\text{1D}=|\Phi(0,0)|^2 = {\bar n}_{\rm 1D}/2k_L$, where the wavefunction is normalized as $\int d\theta |\Phi(\theta,\tau)|^2 =N_\text{atom}$.
 The dimensionless kick strength $K$ and interaction constant $g$ are defined as